gyrinx-app/gyrinx/README.md

     which npm # should be /path/to/repo/.venv/bin/npm
     ```

-7. Build the frontend
+7. Install the frontend dependencies

     ```
+    npm install
+    ```

+8. Build the frontend

+    ```
     npm run build
     ```

-8. Install the pre-commit hooks
+9. Install the pre-commit hooks

     Before making any changes, make sure you've got pre-commit hooks installed.